libp2p/specs/connections/stream-migration.md

 seamlessly.
 The final state of the new stream should be the same as the initial state of the old stream.

+The protocol works as a prefix before another protocol.
+If we are creating a stream for some user protocol `P`, we coordinate the stream-migration protocol first, and then negotiate protocol `P` later.
+The initial stream-migration negotiation is so that both sides agree on an ID for the stream.
+This way when a peer decides to migrate the stream, it can reference which stream it wants to migrate and both peers know which stream is being referenced.

 ![stream-migration](./stream-migration/stream-migration.svg)

 <details>